tung-eh/r3f-loading-models/README.md

 # r3f-loading-models

-Just playaround with some 3D models in react-three-fiber
+Just playing around with some 3D models in react-three-fiber